Yugoslav colonization of Kosovo: Fourth phase: The Milošević government

 In 1996, official government statistics placed the number of refugees in Kosovo at 19,000.
 After the outbreak of conflict in early 1997, an estimated 9,000 Serb refugees and 20,000 local Serbs left Kosovo.
 Most of the Serb refugees left thereafter and a few remained that increased tensions in the area.
 There were tense relations and instances of violent incidents between the Serb refugee population and local Albanians.
 As the conflict intensified Serb refugees from Krajina competed with Kosovo Albanian internally displaced persons for limited resources and living space in Pristina.
 In early 1997, the number of resettled Serb refugees in Kosovo was 4,000 and 6,000 in early 1999.
 Local Albanians opposed their presence.

 Serbs selling property to Albanians was made illegal by the government and fines existed for Albanians that did not undertake their military service in Bosnia and Croatia.
 The government also made it difficult for Albanians living overseas to return and penalties existed for Albanian families that had more than a child, whereas Kosovo Serbs were rewarded for having multiple children.
 Serbianisation of the Kosovo economy also occurred with areas inhabited by Serbs receiving investment, new infrastructure and employment opportunities.
 Albanians overall were either excluded or had limited economic participation.

 As the sociopolitical situation deteriorated, Kosovo Albanians numbering some 300,000 fled during this period for Western Europe.
 By 1997–1998, the failure of Kosovo Albanian political resistance and negotiations for a solution between both sides gave way to an armed conflict between the Kosovo Liberation Army and Serb forces.
 As the Kosovo conflict escalated, in 1999 the international community intervened to end hostilities through negotiations and later war.
 In January 1999, the Serb police and army initiated a planned offensive against Kosovo Albanians that involved the violent liquidation of assets aimed at their displacement and Serbianisation of the region.
-During the Kosovo war (March–June 1999), Serb forces expelled between 800,000–1,000,000 Albanians from Kosovo employing tactics such as confiscating personal documents to make it difficult or prevent any future return.
+During the Kosovo war (March–June 1999), Serb forces expelled between 800,000 and 1,000,000 Albanians from Kosovo employing tactics such as confiscating personal documents to make it difficult or prevent any future return.
 Kosovo Albanians later returned following NATO intervention and the end of the war.
 Post-war, less than one hundred of the Serb refugees from Croatia remained in Kosovo, as they along with over half of the Serb and other non-Albanian population were expelled from the region.